srdc/onfhir/onfhir-subscription/README.md

 * **akka.cluster.seed-nodes** List of Akka Cluster seed nodes which should be the addresses of the initial nodes that you will start in your cluster.
 So they should be same for all nodes.
 * **akka.cluster.roles** If you are starting the onFHIR.io Subscription Engine cluster from scratch and if there are already created FHIR subscriptions in onFHIR.io repository that you also want to process, 'initializer' role should be given to the first node that you will start.
 For all other nodes, do not use any role.
 For a running cluster,  if the oldest node is stopped and want to be restarted, the role should not be given in the configuration.

+## Enabling subscription mechanism in onFHIR.io Repository

+The following configuration parameters should be set within onFHIR.io repository (via application.conf or passing JAVA properties) to enable FHIR subscription handling;
+* **fhir.subscription.active** should be set to true
+* **fhir.subscriotion.allowed-resources** provide the list of resource types that you want to restrict the subscription mechanism for.
+If you want to enable subscription mechanism for all resources that you support within the onFHIR repository instance, comment the line
+* **kafka.enabled** should be set to true
+* **kafka.bootstrap-servers** should be set to the list of Kafka brokers addresses

 ## Prerequisites
 * onFHIR.io repository (single or cluster) should be running and configured to enable subscription.